sed-boi/render-stats/README.md

      - A log console with detailed render pipeline messages.
 ---
 3. **Stop the Server:**
-   - When finished, click **Stop Server** in the addon’s UI panel to shut down the HTTP server and remove any firewall/NAT mappings.
+   - When finished, click **Stop Server** in the addon’s UI panel to shut down the HTTP server and remove any firewall mappings.
 ---
 4. **Icon-Based Status Indicators:**
    Displays the status of Dependencies, IPv6, and the Server using Blender's built-in icons(🟥,🟨,🟩).